The GCHKP is already home to a highly-skilled workforce of more than 14,000 people (11,500 FTE) and caters to almost

 Future jobs are likely to be in demand in the following areas:

 - Data science and big data analytics

 - Health Informatics

 - Additive manufacturing and new materials

-A place for ideas and incubation, networking and collaboration, it will be a hub of innovation and a hive of activity for start-ups and accelerating businesses and company landing sites in the Precinct.
-Run by professional co-space managers the space will come alive with events and showcases from early 2019.
+A place for ideas and incubation, networking and collaboration, it will be a hive of activity for start-ups and accelerating businesses and company landing sites in the Precinct.
+Run by professional co-space managers the hub will come alive with events and showcases from April 2019.